Simon Perfect unpacks the basics of Islamic law and explores the controversies around shari’a councils in Britain. 25/02/2019

 Shari’a councils facilitate the granting of a religious divorce to Muslim women.
 Muslim women are unable to get help from civil courts to end their religious marriages, so some turn to shari’a councils instead.
 A recent Home Office review of the councils found that while there is some good practice, some act in a way which can create problems for women.

 Shari’a councils shouldn’t be banned, as this wouldn’t resolve the reason why Muslim women go to them, and would be a disproportionate interference in religious freedom.
 Instead, the government should consider how to facilitate regulation of them.
-It should also change the law to require civil marriages to take place before Islamic religious marriages.
+It should also consider changing the law to require civil marriages to take place before Islamic religious marriages.

 A disclaimer: this is a basic overview of some of the issues and is not at all comprehensive.
 I teach about Islam in Britain in a university but am not a Muslim myself.
 The details about Islamic law principles are mainly written from a Sunni perspective (the largest group in Islam).